Elegoo Neptune 4 Pro Review: The Speed FDM Printer Bridging Beginner Accessibility and Advanced Performance

 Unboxing and Initial Setup: A Beginner’s First Steps

-Maker Tip: Before your first print, inspect all eccentric nuts on the gantry and print head for proper tension.
-Ensure the bed is perfectly clean with isopropyl alcohol.
-While Klipper is pre-configured, experienced users might still want to back up the default configuration files.
+Maker Tip: Before your first print, check all the eccentric nuts on the gantry and print head.
+Loose ones will show up as inconsistent layers.
+Wipe the bed with isopropyl alcohol.
+Back up the default printer.cfg file somewhere before you start modifying anything.

 Core Performance Metrics: Speed, Quality, and Klipper’s Edge